Auslander-Reiten Components of Symmetric Special Biserial Algebras: Acknowledgements

 \section{Acknowledgements}

 I would like to deliver a special thank you to my supervisor, Sibylle Schroll, for taking the time to proofread my paper.
-The help and advise given to me along the way is very much appreciated.
+I would also like to thank the EPSRC (award reference: 1366175) for funding my PhD, which has allowed me to undertake this research.